Solid-state platform for cooperative quantum dynamics driven by correlated emission: Model

 \section{Model}

-In this section, we address the quantum many-body dynamics of an array of solid-state spin defects interacting dissipatively via a solid-state reservoir.
-The starting point of our work is a one-dimensional (1$d$) array of solid-state spin defects, modeled as two-level systems, which couple to the magnetic field generated by a nearby reservoir.
+In this section, we explore the quantum many-body dynamics of an array of solid-state spin defects interacting with a common solid-state reservoir.
+The starting point of our work is a one-dimensional (1$d$) array of solid-state spin defects, modeled as two-level systems, which couple to the magnetic field $\textbf{B}$ generated by a nearby reservoir.
 The Hamiltonian of the (isolated) qubit array reads as